Moneyba/booster/docs/README.md

 }
 ```

-Your token should include a property `custom:role` with the value `Admin` or `User`.
-Here is an example of a Firebase token:
+Your token should include a custom claim `custom:role` with the value role you want to assign (i.e. `Admin` or `User`).
+Here is an example of a Google Cloud Platform token with the custom claim set:

 ```json
 {